-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES

-- 60 d.
-Standards for when contractors should identify themselves as such in 61 communications with the public in connection with rulemakings; and 62 e.
+58 c.
+Requirements for internal disclosure concerning functions contractors undertake 59 with regard to specific rulemakings; d.
+Standards for when contractors should identify themselves as such in 60 communications with the public in connection with rulemakings; and 61 62 e.
 Ethical rules applicable to contractors.
-2. To enhance their management of contractors, agencies should consider providing 63 64 rulemaking-specific training for managers on agency policies and ethical restrictions 65 applicable to contractors.
-Agencies should also consider designating an agency office 66 or officer to answer questions about the use of contractors to perform rulemaking-67 related functions and be responsible for deciding whether an activity is an IGF.
-68 69 70 71

-- 3. When agencies rely on contractors in a rulemaking, they should ensure that agency employees can identify contractors and are aware of contractors' assigned functions.
-Agencies should specifically focus on whether contractors should work in the same space as agency employees, how and to what extent they may participate in meetings with agency leadership or other meetings at which substantive policy is decided, and whether they should be provided with their own agency email addresses.

-- 4. Agencies should consider ways to share information about contractors in rulemaking within and across agencies.
-This might include using existing contracting databases or schedules to promote greater coordination and efficiency concerning existing rulemaking contracts, as well as informal sharing of practices for managing contractors.
+63 2.
+To enhance their management of contractors, agencies should consider providing rulemaking-specific training for managers on agency policies and ethical restrictions 64 65 applicable to contractors.
+Agencies should also consider designating an agency office or officer to answer questions about the use of contractors to perform rulemaking-66 67 related functions and be responsible for deciding whether an activity is an IGF.
+3. When agencies rely on contractors in a rulemaking, they should ensure that agency 68 69 employees can identify contractors and are aware of contractors' assigned functions.
+70 Agencies should specifically focus on whether contractors should work in the same 71 space as agency employees, how and to what extent they may participate in meetings 72 with agency leadership or other meetings at which substantive policy is decided, and 73 whether they should be provided with their own agency email addresses.
+74 4.
+Agencies should consider ways to share information about contractors in rulemaking 75 within and across agencies.
+This might include using existing contracting databases or 76 schedules to promote greater coordination and efficiency concerning existing 77 rulemaking contracts, as well as informal sharing of practices for managing 78 contractors.

-Ethics

-72

-73

-74

-75

-76

-77

-78

-79

-80

-81

-82

-83

-84

-85

-86

-5. When selecting and managing contractors for rulemaking-related functions, agencies should evaluate whether any firm under consideration to serve as a contractor may have an actual or perceived organizational conflict of interest in connection with any assigned function.
-When a potential organizational conflict exists or arises, agencies should either select another contractor or put in place appropriate protections to ensure that the contractor's outside interests do not undermine its ability to perform its assigned functions in a way that does not create an actual or perceived conflict of interest.